 - 2. Combine flour, salt and pepper in a large resealable plastic bag; set aside 1 tablespoon for sauce.
 Add beef, a few pieces at a time, to the remaining flour mixture and shake to coat.

 - 3. Brown beef in oil in batches in a Dutch oven.
 Add portobello mushrooms, carrots and onion; saute until onion is tender.
 Add garlic, rosemary and rehydrated mushrooms; cook 1 minute.
 Stir in reserved flour mixture until blended; gradually add mushroom broth.

-- 4. Bring to a boil.
+Bring to a boil.
 Reduce heat; cover and simmer 1-1/2 to 2 hours or until beef is tender.
-Bring stew to a boil.
 Combine cornstarch and water until smooth; gradually stir into pan.
-Return to a boil; cook and stir 2 minutes or until thickened.
+Bring to a boil; cook and stir 2 minutes or until thickened.
 Serve with egg noodles if desired; top with blue cheese.
-Yield: 9 servings.